Putting an old chimney back into use is an exciting idea. But before you can do that, there are certain things you MUST do.

 This means putting the chimney under a certain amount of pressure and checking the leakage rate.
 If it falls under the acceptable rate, it can be used to burn solid fuel, gas or oil.
 If it exceeds the acceptable rate, then you have no option but to line the chimney (or reline it if a liner already exists).
 The whole process is governed by Building Regulations guidance, as it is recognised that simply installing a combustion appliance in a flue without it being checked is highly dangerous.

 There are a couple of ways the test can be carried out.
-These days, professional sweeps tend to use a pressure testing machine to carry out a test.
+These days, some professional sweeps may use a pressure testing machine to carry out a test.
+Sometimes, a traditional ‘Type 1’ smoke test is more efficient and revealing.
+It all depends on the type of building really.
 The results are known reasonably soon afterwards and, depending on what that result is, you can then plan your next step.

 Please be aware though that, much like an MOT, a flue integrity test is just a snapshot of the flue at that particular time.
 All flues can and do fail eventually, so a test is no guarantee of longevity.